andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_03_LookingAtData.rst

 ..
 Reference the time-series glossary

 Another quality check is to make sure there isn't excessive motion.
 Functional images are often collected as a time-series; that is, multiple volumes are concatenated together into a single dataset.
-EXPAND ON THIS, TALK ABOUT HOW YOU CAN LOOK AT IT IN THE SPM VIEWER.
+In the AFNI and FSL viewers, you are able to view the individual volumes of the time-series in rapid succession; unfortunately, there is no easy way to do this in SPM.
+Instead, during the :ref:`Realignment preprocessing step <01_SPM_Realign_Unwarp>` you will generate a movement parameter file showing how much motion there was between each volume.
+To begin learning about the preprocessing steps, click the `Next` button.

 --------